 Fennel Seeds in India

-It has been cultivated since Roman times for its thick bulbous stems which are eaten as a vegetable, as well as its feathery leaves, which are used for flavoring, and its seeds, which have medicinal benefits.
+Since Roman times, people have cultivated fennel for its thick bulbous stems, which can be useful as a vegetable, its feathery leaves, used for flavoring, and its seeds, which offer medicinal benefits.
 It is an excellent digestive tonic; sweet tasting.
 Safe for children, it gently warms and stimulates appetite and digestion, in the process relieving colic, gas, and bloating.
 Traditional use is wide-ranging, from relieving menstrual pain to shortness of breath.

 - Scientific Binomial: Foeniculum vulgare